Making STEM accessible

 For the course programme, the following criteria are used to determine eligibility for fully funded places:

-Independent School students meeting one of the above criteria are ineligible for funded places unless they can also evidence that they’re in receipt of a full bursary for school fees.
-If you believe you meet one of the above criteria and would like to apply for a funded place, please DO NOT apply for the course you’re interested in.
-Instead, please follow the below guidance on how to apply.
+Independent School students meeting one of the above criteria are ineligible for funded places unless they can also provide evidence that they’re in receipt of a full bursary for school fees.
+If you believe you meet one of the above criteria and would like to apply for a funded place, please follow the guidance below on how to apply.

 For a virtual course, bursary places will include being posted any kit required to take part and the programme of academic sessions, practical activities and talks from industry experts.